pdfruth/dallas-docker-meetup-Aug2018/README.md

 **Deploying the existing web app on Kubernetes**

-- [lab 05](lab05/README.md): Upload the web app "Docker container image" to Dockerhub and deploy it to our ICP cluster using Kubernetes
+- [lab 05](lab05/README.md): Upload the web app "Docker container image" to **Dockerhub** and deploy/run it to our ICP cluster using Kubernetes
 - [lab 06](lab06/README.md): Deploy a multi-container application